Getting Started

 About the Service Account for Driver Pods

 A Spark driver pod need a Kubernetes service account in the pod’s namespace that has permissions to create, get, list, and delete executor pods, and create a Kubernetes headless service for the driver.
 The driver will fail and exit without the service account, unless the default service account in the pod’s namespace has the needed permissions.
 To submit and run a SparkApplication in a namespace, please make sure there is a service account with the permissions in the namespace and set .spec.driver.serviceAccount to the name of the service account.
-Please refer to spark-rbac.yaml for an example RBAC setup that creates a driver service account named spark in the default namespace, with a RBAC role binding giving the service account the needed permissions.
+Please refer to spark-rbac.yaml for an example RBAC setup that creates a driver service account named spark-operator-spark in the default namespace, with a RBAC role binding giving the service account the needed permissions.

 About the Service Account for Executor Pods